-The application in question is hosted on a pair of proxy servers with both servers sharing the same pair of directory servers in a round-robin configuration.
+The application in question is hosted on a pair of identity proxies with both servers sharing the same pair of identity data stores in a round-robin configuration.

-First, you get a plot of the average proxy server response time that covers the time frame of the initial complaint.
+First, you get a plot of the average Identity Proxy response time that covers the time frame of the initial complaint.
 This chart is captured using the following query-metric command:

-'''

-$ bin/query-metric query --metric response-time --instanceType proxy \
+\$ bin/query-metric query --metric response-time --instanceType proxy \ --startTime -1h

---startTime -lh

-'''